 - Other medications.
 If pills aren't a good option for you, your doctor may recommend a tiny suppository you insert into the tip of your penis before sex.
 Another possibility is medication you inject into the base of your penis.
-Like oral medications, these drugs increase blood flow that help you get and maintain an erection.
+Like oral medications, these drugs increase blood flow that helps you get and maintain an erection.

 - Penile implants.
 In cases where medications or a penis pump won't work, a surgical penis implant may be an option.
-Semrigid or inflatable penile implants are a safe and effective treatment for many men with erectile dysfunction.
+Semirigid or inflatable penile implants are a safe and effective treatment for many men with erectile dysfunction.

 Make good lifestyle choices

 Don't underestimate the difference a few changes can make.
 Try these approaches to improve erectile dysfunction and your overall health:

 - Stop smoking.
 Tobacco use, including smoking, narrows your blood vessels, which can lead to or worsen erectile dysfunction.
 Smoking can also decrease levels of the chemical nitric oxide, which signals your body to allow blood flow to your penis.
 If you've tried to quit on your own but couldn't, don't give up — ask for help.
 There are a number of strategies to help you quit, including medications.